 Langi Morgala Museum first opened its doors to the public in 1970 to provide a home for the diverse collections of Aboriginal works of art and artefacts that are important to the region’s history.
-The museum is managed by the Ararat and District Historical Society.
+The Ararat and District Historical Society manages the museum.

 Langi Morgala Museum – Opening Times & Admission Fee, Ararat Victoria

-The eclectic artefacts reflect a wide range of themes that span the 19th and 20th century.
+The various artefacts reflect a wide range of themes that span the 19th and 20th century.
 A good number of these collections were donated by locals who currently live, or have lived, in the region.
-A number of the domestic items are grouped in six expansive rooms with different themes.
+Some domestic items are grouped into six expansive rooms with different themes.

 Langi Morgala Museum is also home to contemporary items, most notably those that relate to local champions and iconic figures in the collection.
 Look out for artefacts that relate to renowned world Champion and Olympic Cyclist, Shane Kelly.
 Other notable collections include The Mooney and Best collections as well as objects sourced from expansive estates in the district.